yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/lite-sdk-android/enrollment-android.md

 >
 > The `onActivityResult` method is a deprecated solution.
 If you are performing a new Android integration, Yuno recommends using the `initEnrollment()` contract, which follows Google's best practices.

 The **onActivityResult** method is automatically invoked when an activity returns a result.
 You can use this option to execute actions whenever the enrollment status changes.
-To process the enrollment result, follow these steps:
+Follow these steps to process the enrollment result:

 > 📘 Using Default Request Code
 >
 > If you are using the `onActivityResult` method but did not inform a `requestCode` when calling the `startEnrollment` in [Step 3](#step-3-enroll-a-new-payment-method), you must use the `YUNO_ENROLLMENT_REQUEST_CODE` provided by Yuno.

-1. First, override the `onActivityResult` method.
-It ensures that the hierarchy calls are respected.
+1. Override the `onActivityResult` method.
+This ensures that the hierarchy calls are respected.

 ```kotlin kotl
 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {